hhxia/swak4foamof6/README.md

 # README #

-Adds [swak4Foam](https://openfoamwiki.net/index.php/Contrib/swak4Foam) and [PyFoam](https://openfoamwiki.net/index.php/Contrib/PyFoam) to Standard OpenFOAM containers.
+Adds [swak4Foam](https://openfoamwiki.net/index.php/Contrib/swak4Foam) and [PyFoam](https://openfoamwiki.net/index.php/Contrib/PyFoam) to Standard OpenFOAM docker containers.
 Maintained by the creator of those two packages.

 The sources for these docker containers are on [Bitbucket](https://bitbucket.org/bgschaid/swak4foamandpyfoamdockerfile) and the containers are on [Docker Hub](https://hub.docker.com/r/hfdresearch/swak4foamandpyfoam/)